Tuesday, November 15, 2022

 The Shaw Home Colbert County

 The Shaw Home Colbert Baldy Shaw purchased this property from the state of Alabama in 1830.
 In 1844, he constructed this home.
 Over the years, various property owners made changes and additions to the Shaw Home and its outbuildings.
 The canning building is directly north of the home and allows for the canning of garden-raised food without affecting the temperature of the main house.
 Evidence of Fennell Road is directly behind the canning building on the north boundary line of the home.
 During the Civil War, Fennell Road provided constant access to and from the many skirmishes between the Northern and Southern armies.
 The Battle of Town Creek was one of those skirmishes.
-The Shaw Home is currently a working farm with 2 wells and 9 farm buildings and is an existing example of the tranquility of life in the south.
+The Shaw Home is a working farm with 2 wells and 9 farm buildings and is an example of the tranquility of life in the south.
 The home also serves as a reminder of the past sadness of the Civil War, fought between brothers, families, and states.

 Listed in the Alabama Register of Landmarks & Heritage Marker erected in 2013 by Drs.
 Gerald, and Patricia Miller Murray.